v1k4sh/box/README.md

-i will be posting writeups of Box/room
+i will be posting writeups in this Box/room repo